Trusted advice for your most important decisions.

 Serving New Jersey and Pennsylvania.

 Wills, Trusts, Powers of Attorney, Inheritance and Estate Tax Planning, Gift Tax Returns, Special Needs Planning

 Trusted Advice & Perspective

 Based in the greater Princeton area, Jessica is dedicated to serving clients throughout New Jersey and Pennsylvania using a hybrid model to make it easy to meet to talk about about your goals and implement plans from the comfort of your home or office.

 Frequently Asked Questions

-A Last Will and Testament speaks for you after your death – directing who your assets should pass to and how to the extent permitted by law.
+A Last Will and Testament speaks for you after your death – directing who your assets should pass to (and how) to the extent permitted by law.
 Through your will you can:

-- Control who will inherit from you (and under what terms); and
+- Control who will inherit from you (and on what terms)

-In addition to a Will, almost everyone should have powers of attorney in place so that they can control who will be able to make medical and financial decisions for them if they need help.
-These documents should also include a “living will” or advance directive that would allow your loved ones to “pull the plug” or otherwise honor your decisions about end of life care.
+In addition to a will, almost everyone should have powers of attorney in place so that they can control who will be able to make medical and financial decisions for them if they need help.
+They should also create a “living will” or advance directive that would allow your loved ones to “pull the plug” or otherwise honor your decisions about end of life care.
 We frequently prepare a “Simple Will Package” for clients with a:

 - Financial Power of Attorney